Sixty-Five Roses Ball in aid of the Cystic Fibrosis Trust

 Cystic Fibrosis is known predominantly as a lung condition, but Grace has had problems with her bowel and has suffered chronic blockages.
 The latest procedure – which has a 50/50 chance of working – aims to avoid the need for a colostomy.
 So far, the signs look good…

-The tenth Sixty-Five Roses Ball will begin with a reception during which there will be opportunities to take your chance on the Tree of Life and the Silent Auction.
+The tenth Sixty-Five Roses Ball will begin with a reception during which there will be opportunities to take your chance on the Tree of Luck and the Silent Auction.
 You will then go through to the fabulous Ballroom for a three course meal with wine.
 As we sit down there will be a game of Heads & Tails.
 During dinner you can continue to keep an eye on your Silent Auction bids.
-After dinner there will be a short film/speech followed by the Main Auction.
+After dinner there will be a short speech followed by the Main Auction.
 At the end of the Auction you can then relax and dance the night away.

 Dress Code: Black Tie

 Plaisterers’ Hall is the largest and one of the finest Livery Halls in London.

 Opened in 1972 and situated in the heart of the City of London, Plaisterers’ Hall reflects the grandeur of a bygone era in an ultra-modern setting.

 The Company’s first hall was bequeathed to the Company by William Elder, Citizen and Plaisterer in 1556.
 It was situated at the corner of Addle Street and Philip Lane and destroyed in the Great Fire of London in 1666.
 The second hall was built in 1669 from the design of Sir Christopher Wren, but this was also destroyed by fire in 1882.
 The third hall on the site was destroyed during a bombing raid in 1940.

 The venue, set within One London Wall designed by Foster + Partners, backs on to the remains of the original London Wall, which dates back to the 3rd century when the Romans built it.